Placebo: Depression

-In 2008, a controversial meta-analysis led by psychologist Irving Kirsch, analyzing data from the FDA, concluded that 82% of the response to antidepressants was accounted for by placebos.
-However, there are serious doubts about the used methods and the interpretation of the results, especially the use of 0.5 as the cut-off point for the effect size.
-A complete reanalysis and recalculation based on the same FDA data discovered that the Kirsch study had "important flaws in the calculations".
+In 2008, a meta-analysis led by psychologist Irving Kirsch, analyzing data from the Food and Drug Administration (FDA), concluded that 82% of the response to antidepressants was accounted for by placebos.
+However, other authors expressed doubts about the used methods and the interpretation of the results, especially the use of 0.5 as the cut-off point for the effect size.
+A complete reanalysis and recalculation based on the same FDA data found that the Kirsch study had "important flaws in the calculations."
 The authors concluded that although a large percentage of the placebo response was due to expectancy, this was not true for the active drug.
 Besides confirming drug effectiveness, they found that the drug effect was not related to depression severity.

 Another meta-analysis found that 79% of depressed patients receiving placebo remained well (for 12 weeks after an initial 6–8 weeks of successful therapy) compared to 93% of those receiving antidepressants.
 In the continuation phase however, patients on placebo relapsed significantly more often than patients on antidepressants.